PRACTICAL ASPECTS OF THE

-- Necessity of special care to avoid deterioration.
+- The necessity of special care to avoid deterioration.

 - Product homogeneity to a group in an area.

 Also, they must be responsible for a suitable manipulation to maintain the goods in optimal conditions and to be responsible for any loss that happens.
 The salesmen must prepare the orders by areas; and the director of purchases will come in the same way, entering the information of the inventor is a codification in accordance e with the requirements for each business.

-By the accumulation of experiences, the company can distribute inequitable form the different centers, with the object of maintaining the personnel occupied, with balanced loads.
+By the accumulation of experiences, the company can distribute inequitable from the different centers, with the object of maintaining the personnel occupied, with balanced loads.
 As example areas in a commercial company it can be insinuated: